Thermodynamic uncertainty relation for generalized time-reversal observables: Examples

-We randomly select $\gamma, \omega_1, \omega_2, \beta_1, \beta_2, \beta_3$ in a way that the cooling condition of Eq.~\eqref{cond} is met [see the caption in Fig.~\ref{fig:resplot}].
-The configuration also establishes the bases for the correctness of the model, such as weak coupling approximation $\gamma\ll\omega$, which ensures stable energy states.
-We calculate $\langle\sigma\rangle,\,\text{and} \,\mathrm{Var}[\varphi]/\langle\varphi\rangle^2$ ($\varphi=\phi\;\text{or}\;\phi'$) along $50000$ trajectories of length $1000.0$ for many times and plot $\mathrm{Var}[\varphi]/\langle\varphi\rangle^2$ as a function of the observed entropy production $\langle\sigma\rangle$ in Fig.~\ref{fig:resplot}.
 We provide a comparison of our bound with other TURs presented in the Appendix.
 We can see our TUR bound is valid for both observables $\phi$ and $\phi'$, but the original TUR in Eq.~\eqref{tur} and FTUR in Eq.~\eqref{FTUR} are violated by the generalized observable $\phi$.
 This is because the current-type TUR and the FTUR are consequences of the strict time-antisymmetry of the considered observables.
 The EFT bound of Eq.~\eqref{EFTUR} is depicted by the green dashed line.
 Note that for $\phi'$, EFT holds in our setting; $P(\sigma,\phi')/P(-\sigma,-\phi')=e^\sigma$, as the interaction is sufficiently weak and transient \cite{timpanaro2019tur_exchange,hasegawa2019ftur} (see also \cite{jarzynski2004heat_exchange,SaitoUtsumi2008PRB,LandiKarevski2016,Lahiri2015notSoCommon}).
 Still, the EFT bound loses its validity on $\phi$ for the same reason outlined above.